 Iontophoresis Machine Buyers Guide - Top Devices for Sweaty Hands and Feet Compared

 Iontophoresis is a unique process of providing medical compounds to your skin through the application of local electrical shock or current.
-The process allows for medicine to be directly delivered to a problem location.
-Iontophoresis is similar to the process of injecting medication with needles but non-invasively.
-An iontophoresis machine can be used to treat a variety of different medical problems.
-Here is a comparison of the top iontophoresis machines that are made to provide electric antiperspirant.
+This process allows for medicine to be directly delivered to a problem location.
+Tap water iontophoresis is similar to the process of injecting medication with needles but non-invasively.
+A tap water iontophoresis machine can be used to treat a variety of different medical problems.
+Here is a comparison of the best tap water iontophoresis devices that are made to provide electric antiperspirant.
 In other words they help keep you from sweating.
 They work perfectly for treating hyperhidrosis with succes rates as high as 98%.
-These devices have not been designed to deliver any other treatment besides that for Hyperhidrosis, if you need a Iontophoresis machine for other reasons, contact the company to see if it will meet your needs.
+The devices on this page have not been designed to deliver any other treatment besides that for Hyperhidrosis, if you need an iontophoresis device for other reasons}, contact the company to see if it will meet your needs.

 Iontophoresis Device Comparison Table

 Drag Drag Drag